phaustin/quantecon-example/book/docs/need_for_speed.md

 Vectorization can greatly accelerate many numerical computations (but not all, as we shall see).

-Let\'s see how vectorization works in Python, using NumPy.
+Let's see how vectorization works in Python, using NumPy.

 ### Operations on Arrays

-First, let\'s run some imports
+First, let's run some imports

 ```{code-cell} ipython3
 import random